Home

 Care of Garlic and Iris

-Care of Garlic and Iris include pruning, fertilizers, watering etc. Garlic pruning is done No pruning needed, Remove damaged leaves, Remove dead branches and Remove dead leaves and Iris pruning is done Remove dead leaves, Remove dead or diseased plant parts and Requires very little pruning.
+Care of Garlic and Iris include pruning, fertilizers, watering etc. Garlic pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Iris pruning is done Remove dead leaves, Remove dead or diseased plant parts and Requires very little pruning.
 In summer Garlic needs Moderate and in winter, it needs Less Watering.
 Whereas, in summer Iris needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants